 Eating can be a bit of a challenge during these times; you may not only have to modify what types of foods you eat, but how you prepare and actually eat them.
 Being armed with knowing what to eat and making sure your kitchen is stocked with those foods is the best way to minimize discomfort (and hunger) during these phases of your orthodontic treatment.

-Top Foods for New Braces
+Top Foods to Eat for Sore Mouth

-Tips for Eating with Braces
+Tips to Make Eating with Braces Easier

 In addition to choosing softer foods like the ones on the list above, following these tips will make eating with braces much easier: